dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 ------------------------

 Let's look at a few things that other projects do, and see if there are things that we can learn.
+These are commonly suggested, but there are challenges with most of them.

 1. Rewrite the scheduler it in C++/Rust/C/Cython

     Proposal: Python is slow.
 Want to make it faster?
 Don't use Python.
-See academic projects
+See academic projects.

     Challenge: This makes sense for some parts of the pipeline above, but not for others.
 It also makes it harder to attract maintainers.